-Rich soil and sunny spaces yield citrus-sparked flavor.
+Rich soil and sunny spaces yield the best flavor from these herbs

 Having fallen in love with basil in Italy more than 25 years ago, I did not hesitate when friend and fellow herb grower Tom DeBaggio asked me if I would write a book on basil with him.
 The project was bigger than we anticipated—we grew more than 93 types of basil, and it was a summer of intense fragrance and flavor.
 I had always thought ‘Genoa Green’ was my first choice among family members, but that summer of basil changed my mind, and the lemon basils are now high on my list of favorites.

 Lemon basil has a flavor all its own

 Basil is the ultimate summer herb; it evokes warm sunny days, luscious fragrances, and mouthwatering food combinations.
 Its inimitable scent and flavor make me want to put together endless variations of basil with garden-ripe fruits and vegetables.
 The lemon basils have a predominant flavor characteristic of citrus, like the flower essence of lemon or orange blossoms, the aroma or taste of the juice from the fruit, or the heavy citrus oil and zest.
 The lemonlike aroma and taste in these basils is due to a high content of citral and the flowery fragrance of linalool.
 The bright, fresh, lemony sweet scent and taste make them a perfect match for seasonal fruits and garden produce.